Memory Murals vs ForeverMissed

 Is ForeverMissed free?

-ForeverMissed has a free tier for public memorial pages, with paid plans for private memorials and additional features.
-The free tier is enough for a basic public tribute page; private memorials and larger feature sets are gated behind paid plans.
+Yes — ForeverMissed has a real free tier that supports private + password-protected memorials (no credit card required).
+The free tier caps media at 5 photos and disables background-music customization; Premium is required for unlimited media uploads and runs ~$74.99/year or $124.99 as a one-time lifetime payment.
 Memory Murals also has a free tier for general family archive use, with a 7-day Premium trial for the full feature set.

 How is Memory Murals different from ForeverMissed?